yusefkarim/beaglebone-projects/learning-beaglebone/README.md

 pacman -S base-devel vim git
 ```

 Setting up wifi.
-I am using the tp-link TL-WN725N which *I think* uses the
-n180211 driver and needs a little messing around with to get working
+I am using the tp-link TL-WN725N which wpa_supplicant does not support with it's new drivers but does with the old *wext*, this requires a little bit of messing around to get working.

 First enable dhcpcd and create wpa\_supplicant config file and enable its service:
 ```